AmrHMorsy/AmrHMorsy.github.io/_posts/2025-09-04-HowIBuiltaVulkanRenderingEngine.md

 At that point, Vulkan became a bit clearer to me in some way.
 In fact, after cleaning out the code, I realized that I actually prefer Vulkan over any other high-level API.
 It’s verbosity and low-levelness gives so much control over the pipeline, and allows me to understand what really happens under the hood in so many details.

-At that point, I was excited to continue developing the engine further and add more features.
+From then on, I was excited to continue developing the engine further and add more features.
 The next set of features I added were lighting system, PBR and textures.
 The journey of developing these features will be shared in the next part of the blog.

 <br>